Generated at: 2026-06-15 04:48:15

 • All sales departments using the SFA share that purpose.

-• The ability to evaluate whether those challenges have been solved by SFA implementation.
+• The ability to evaluate whether the challenge has been solved by SFA implementation.

 So, what are the purposes of SFA implementation?
 Let's consider this from the representative challenges of sales departments.